103-11 Moving Averages: How to Use & Calculate Moving Averages

 Moving Averages

 What is a moving average?
 How do you calculate it?
 And why should you care?
 In this article, we will answer all of these questions and more.
-We will start by discussing what a moving average is and how it is calculated.
+We will start by discussing a moving average and how it is calculated.
 Then, we will explore the different types of moving averages and discuss why you might want to use them in your trading strategy.
 Finally, we will look at examples of how to use moving averages to forecast future prices.

 What is a moving average?